subasree05/bluebook/README.md

 ## What is Bluebook?

-Inspired by Terraform, Bluebook let's you reclare and run API tests for your services.
+Inspired by Terraform, Bluebook let's you declare and run API tests for your services.

 ## Installing